Fill Those Cow Horns

 Many of Rudolf Steiner's doctrines are destructive: his racism, his medical quackery, and his advocacy of the warped forms of “thought” promoted at Waldorf schools.
 Some of his other doctrines, by contrast, do not rise to this level of perniciousness.
 They are, by and large, merely silly.
 Consider “biodynamic agriculture,” for example.

 I should start by saying that my wife and I grow and buy organic foods.
 We figure the fewer pesticides we ingest, the better.
-Biodynamic agriculture is Steiner's version of organic farming, and as such it may well be preferable to factory farming with its profligate use of dangerous chemicals.
+Biodynamic agriculture is Steiner's version of organic farming, and as such it may well be preferable to today's factory farming, which typically relies on the profligate use of dangerous chemicals.

-Still, Steiner's agricultural precepts are fully as mystical and unscientific as any of his other teachings.
-To practice biodynamic agriculture, one needs to resort to magic and astrology.
+So you might expect me to support biodynamic agriculture, or at least wink at it.
+But there is a problem.
+Steiner's agricultural precepts are fully as mystical and unscientific as any of his other teachings.
+To practice biodynamic agriculture, you need to resort to magic and astrology.
+Which is to say, you need to embrace madness.
 (I almost feel that I could end this essay right here.
 Q.E.D.
 But I won't be that abrupt.
 I'll back up my assertions with examples and analyses.)

 Steiner taught that a “healthy farm” is one that receives sufficient manure, in the correct proportions, from the animals living on that farm.
-Thus, it would be unnecessary — indeed, “unhealthy” — to introduce fertilizers from outside sources.
-On the other hand, Steiner taught that farmers should take special steps in utilizing their homegrown fertilizing materials.
+On such a farm, it is unnecessary — indeed, “unhealthy” — to introduce fertilizers from outside sources.
+So far, so good (perhaps).
+But Steiner also taught that farmers should take special hocus-pocus steps in utilizing their homegrown fertilizing materials.
 Take one example.
-He specified that manure should be stuffed into cow horns, buried in the ground to a specified depth during the autumn, and disinterred during the following year.
-The decayed contents of the horns should then be diluted with water and spread on farm fields.
-The dilution process, which is intended to release the latent energies within the decayed matter, seems more suitable to a sorcerer's laboratory than to a present-day farm.
+Steiner specified that manure should be stuffed into cow horns, buried in the ground to a specified depth during the autumn, and disinterred during the following year.
+The decayed contents of the horns should then be diluted with water and spread on the farm's fields.
+The dilution process, which is intended to release the latent energies within the decayed matter, seems more suitable to a sorcerer's laboratory than to a sensibly run farm.
 The following description is from a biodynamic website in England:

 “Horn Manure is cow manure that has been fermented in the soil over winter inside a cow horn ...
 Before being applied very small amounts...are dissolved in water and stirred rigorously for one whole hour.
 This is done by stirring (preferably by hand) in one direction in such a way that a deep crater is formed in the stirring vessel (bucket, barrel).
 Then the direction is changed, the water seethes and slowly a new crater is formed.
 Each time a well-formed crater is achieved the direction is changed until the full hour is completed.
 In this way the dynamic effects concentrated in the prepared manure...are released into the rhythmically moved water and become effective for soil and plant.”